 AI Is Big Money for Big Tech

-Google’s revenue from its advertising products and services is on track to rise from $62 billion in 2021 to $81 billion by 2024.
+In 2022, Google’s revenue from its advertising products and services was projected to rise from $62 billion in 2021 to $81 billion by 2024.
+At the end of Q2, Google’s ad revenue had hit $64.616 billion, or 76.3% of Google’s revenue for the quarter.
 This reflects the market value placed on AI-driven ad placement based on AI-enhanced demographics and intelligent tracking of online user activity.

-AI-generated text is impressive, but it’s not flawless—nor is it immune to the severe implications of copyright infringement linked to the technology itself.
-AI can be a great tool for testing script ideas and performing fast-paced ad copy variations throughout planning and strategy.
+AI-generated work is impressive, but it’s not flawless—nor is it immune to the severe implications of copyright infringement linked to the technology itself.
+AI can be a great tool for collaboration and efficiency, particularly when guided by human thinkers toward a strategic end.

 Nobody can say for sure the exact direction industries will go due to AI’s impact.
 But the past strongly suggests several factors that are guaranteed to play a role.